Abundance Normalization

 Remarks

-As any other normalization method, dsb has limitations.
+As any other normalization method, CLR and dsb have limitations.
 However, most limitations can typically be circumvented with a good experimental design and analysis plan.
 Below is a list of a few recommendations, remarks and good practices:

-• The dsb normalization method works optimally for proteins that have a positive and a negative population in the experimental setup; i.e. in datasets consisting of different cell populations (such as PBMCs).
+The dsb normalization method works optimally for proteins that have a clearly defined positive and a negative population in the experimental setup; i.e. in datasets consisting of different cell populations (such as PBMCs).
 This increases the chance that the GMM fitting will reliably detect the negative background population.
 Consequently, proteins such as HLA-ABC that have a relatively consistent high expression across all cell types might display some unexpected behaviour (i.e. these can show a low dsb value despite being highly expressed in all cells).
-If your dataset mainly consists of very similar cells, such as for example pure cell lines, it might be prudent to compare the dsb output to log- or CLR-normalization.
+If your dataset mainly consists of very similar cells, such as for example pure cell lines, it might be prudent to chose log- or CLR-normalization.

-Finally, let’s save the object with the dsb normalized counts for the next tutorial on Data Integration.
+Finally, let’s save the object with the CLR normalized counts for the next tutorial on Data Integration.

 # Save filtered dataset for next step.
 This is an optional pause step; if you prefer to continue to the next tutorial without saving the object explicitly, that will also work.